RestartB/titanium/README.md

 # Titanium
-Welcome to Titanium, the multipurpose, open source Discord bot.
+Welcome to Titanium's main code repo!
+Titanium is your multipurpose, open source Discord bot.

 [Add Titanium Now!](https://titaniumbot.me/invite) (you will agree to the [Privacy Policy](/Privacy.md) and [Terms of Use policy](/Terms.md))